keboola/connection-docs/manipulation/transformations/index.md

 {: .image-popup}
 ![Transformations schema](/manipulation/transformations/transformations-schema.svg)

-Transformations are represented by various scripts (backends) (SQL, R, Python or OpenRefine) which you can use to manipulate your data in an arbitrary way.
-To ensure safety of data in Storage, transformations operate in a completely separate environment provisioned separately for each transformation.
-When a transformation runs, it takes the required data from *Storage* and copies them to the *Provisioned Environment*.
-This process is called **Input mapping**.
-The transformation engine then takes the *Transformation Script* and runs it in the *Provisioned Environment*.
-Depending on the transformation backend, the input mapping represents either:
+A transformation is represented by a *Transformation Script* (SQL, R, Python or OpenRefine [backend](#backend)) which you can use to manipulate your data.
+To ensure safety of the data in the Storage, a transformation operates in a completely separate *Provisioned* **Workspace** created for each transformation.
+When a transformation runs, it takes the required data from the *Storage* and copies them to the *Provisioned Workspace*.
+This process is called [**Input Mapping**](#mappings).
+The transformation engine then takes the *Transformation Script* and runs it in the *Provisioned Workspace*.
+Depending on the transformation backend, the input mapping process is either:

-- creating a new database (Snowflake, Redshift, MySQL) and importing selected tables from Storage into it,
+- Create a new database (Snowflake, Redshift, MySQL) and import into it the selected tables from the Storage.
-- or exporting selected tables from Storage to CSV files and making them available in separate filesystem workspace
+- Export selected tables from the Storage to CSV files and make them available in filesystem workspace for Python, R or OpenRefine scripts.

+When the transformation is finished, the **Output Mapping** process moves the transformation results back to the designated tables in the Storage.
+The **Input** and **Output** mapping ensure complete safety of the transformation processes -- the transformation always operates in an isolated workspace.

+Each transformation has its own workspace.
+Transformation [sandbox](/manipulation/transformations/sandbox/) uses the same workspace as the corresponding transformation.
+[Plain sandbox](/manipulation/transformations/sandbox/#plain-loading) uses a separate workspace.

 ## Mappings
 No transformation can be created without